thingsboard/thingsboard.github.io/_includes/docs/paas/legacy-subscriptions.md

 ## Calculated fields limits

-Please see the table below to compare the calculated fields limits across subscription plans.
+Please see the table below to compare the calculated fields limits across **legacy** subscription plans.

 <table>
   <thead>